wiledal/vanilla-bean/readme.md

 document.registerElement('candy-grid', CandyGrid)
 ```

+Is it in the DOM?
+Make it a `component`.

 ### 2.2 Services
-Services are one-off instances that provide useful methods to the rest of your app.
+A `service` is a one-off instance that provides useful methods to the rest of your app.

 Example:
 ```js
 const CandyAPIService = (function() {
   var endpoint = development ? 'localhost/api' : 'http://api.com'